Blue and green gradient background used on My Forever DNA’s At-Home DNA Test Kits collection page to create a clean and modern visual

 A non-invasive prenatal DNA test (NIPT) is a modern screening method used during pregnancy to assess the risk of certain genetic conditions in the unborn baby.
 It's called "non-invasive" because it requires only a blood sample from the pregnant woman.

-Cell-Free Fetal DNA: The test analyzes cell-free fetal DNA (cffDNA) circulating in the mother's blood.
+KEY ASPECTS OF A NIPT INCLUDE: Cell-Free Fetal DNA: The test analyzes cell-free fetal DNA (cffDNA) circulating in the mother's blood.
 This DNA is released from the placenta and reflects the genetic makeup of the fetus.

 Screening for Genetic Abnormalities: NIPT is primarily used to screen for chromosomal abnormalities such as Down syndrome (trisomy 21), Edwards syndrome (trisomy 18), and Patau syndrome (trisomy 13).
 It can also detect sex chromosome abnormalities and, in some cases, specific genetic disorders.